bedeve/fullstack-development/Readme.md

 yarn docz:dev
 ```

-Each folder in `./packages/` is a chapter
+Each folder in `./packages/` is a cit hapter

 At the top of each `.md` or `.mdx` file you can set the name
 and the route that will be used.

-The structure of the documentation is mostly filled.

-Contributions to this repositery is done by branching and
+Contributions to this repository is done by branching and
 merging with master.